finnbear/moderation/README.md

 ## Acknowledgements

+1. Radix implementation based on https://gitlab.com/caibear/go-boggle/
-1. Some profanities and test cases are based on https://github.com/TwinProduction/go-away
+2. Some profanities and test cases are based on https://github.com/TwinProduction/go-away